 If you’re like most of us, distracting websites and apps can be the death of any productive, focused studying session.
 You sit down to study and before you can even begin, you get a notification or a headline catches your eye.
 Seemingly small distractions like these quickly steal minutes and then hours.
 On average, it takes 23 minutes to refocus on your work once interrupted.

 Luckily, using a site blocker like Freedom can make all the difference.
-Freedom allows you to temporarily block distracting sites and apps across your Mac, Windows, iOS and Android devices.
+Freedom allows you to temporarily block distracting sites and apps across your Mac, Windows, iOS, Android, Chromebook, and Linux devices.
 Select what sites or apps you want to block while studying, choose your devices, select for how long, and voila – all your worst distractions are blocked.
 With Freedom, you can even schedule recurring blocks that align with your scheduled study sessions to help make focusing a habit.

 When studying for an exam, it’s easy to get overwhelmed by the sheer amount of information to learn.
 Most of the stress associated with studying is a result of poor planning and time management that leads to stressful cramming the night before.